Spicewood Springs and Cat Mountain

 Real Estate in Spicewood Springs and Cat Mountain

-The real estate market in Spicewood Springs and Cat Mountain features a diverse range of homes, from preserved mid-century properties with original character to modern luxury estates with walls of glass framing Hill Country vistas.
-Home prices span a wide range depending on the specific location, view, and lot size — from the mid-$500s for more modest properties to well over $2 million for premier homes with panoramic views.
+The housing itself ranges from preserved mid-century properties with original character to modern estates with walls of glass framing Hill Country vistas.
 The area's elevated topography means many homes enjoy vantage points that simply aren't available in flatter parts of Austin.
-The community continues to attract buyers who value natural beauty and scenic living.

 Schools in Spicewood Springs and Cat Mountain

-The area is served by Austin Independent School District, with specific school assignments varying by location within the community.
-Families have access to several well-regarded AISD campuses, and the neighborhood's northwest Austin location provides convenient access to schools throughout the district.
+The area is served by Austin Independent School District, and campus assignments vary by address within the community.
+Several well-regarded AISD campuses serve the area, and the northwest Austin location provides convenient access to schools throughout the district.
 Private school options are also available in the broader northwest Austin area.
-The community's residential character and family-friendly atmosphere make it a popular choice for households with school-age children.
+Because two homes on the same street can feed different campuses, confirm the zoning for any specific address before you get attached to it.
+Send me an address and I will run it.

 Dining and Lifestyle

 Spicewood Springs and Cat Mountain's northwest Austin location puts a wealth of dining and shopping within easy reach.
-The nearby corridors along 360 and 183 offer diverse restaurant options, and The Domain and Arboretum shopping destinations are a short drive away.
+The nearby corridors along 360 and 183 offer a wide range of restaurants, and The Domain and Arboretum shopping destinations are a short drive away.
 Downtown Austin's celebrated food scene and entertainment district are just 10 to 15 minutes south.
-The community itself has a residential, nature-focused character — forested hills, deer wandering through yards, and Texas sunsets viewed from elevated perches.
+The community itself has a residential, nature-focused character: forested hills, deer wandering through yards, and Texas sunsets viewed from elevated perches.
 It's a lifestyle that blends the serenity of Hill Country living with genuine urban proximity.

 Parks and Outdoor Living